sereymonyros/fast-tutorials/README.md

-# Fluent Web Boilerplate Solution
+# Fluent Web FAST Curriculum
 This solution is intended for those getting started on Fluent Web who want to fast track setting up a complete modern development and production environment.

 This solution leverages ReactJS, Webpack, and Docker.

-For greater detail view the [Web Application](/lesson-two/README.md) or [Website](/web-application/README.md).
+For greater detail view the [Web Application](/lesson-two/README.md) or [Website](/lesson-three/README.md).

+## Curriculum lessons
+Curriculum lesson's map directly to folder structure.
+For example, Lesson one, would be located in directory 'lesson-one'.
+Each lesson is intended to build upon the previous.

+### Lesson two
+The `lesson-two` walks through setting up a simple Hello World website running ReactJS, Webpack, Babel.

-### Web Application
+### Lesson three
-The `web-application` contains an advanced website application which inherits Fluent for Web React components and styles.
+The `lesson-three` walks through building a web application using Microsoft's Fluent Design System by importing Fluent Web React components and styles.

-### Website
-The `lesson-two` contains simple boilder plate website without Fluent Web.

 ## Working with Docker
-Leverage Docker for running as a staging environment to pre-validate and testing web application is ready for Continous Delivery into production.
+Each lesson includes Docker configuration files.
+For most people these can be ignored.
+For those interested in DevOps you can test your applications by running live production scenarios locally.
+Every lesson is production ready and deployable.
+If you're not familiar with Docker, it brings mobility to any environment simplifying continuous development and delivery into production.

 ### Installing and validating pre-requisites
 Validate and view your Compose file.